shanelord01/hass-firewalla-ng/README.md

 | `firewalla.search_flows` | Search network flows by query and return results to an automation via `response_variable` |

-Firewall rules are paused and resumed using the native `switch.turn_off` / `switch.turn_on` services targeting the rule's switch entity — no custom service required.
+Firewall rules are paused and resumed using the native `switch.turn_off` / `switch.turn_on` services targeting the rule’s switch entity — no custom service required.

 ---